spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 The components will use the `preview` conversion of models that have made associated to them.
 For example, if you have a `$blogPost` model, and you use the components to display the media associated to that model, the components will use `preview` conversion on the `BlogPost` model.

-Make sure that such an `preview` conversion exists for each model that handles media.
+Make sure such an `preview` conversion exists for each model that handles media.
 We highly recommend to use `nonQueued` so the image is immediately available.

 ```php
 namespace App\Models;